ballerina-platform/module-ballerinax-mssql/README.md

 ### Prerequisite
 Add the MSSQL driver JAR as a native library dependency in your Ballerina project's `Ballerina.toml` file.
-It is recommended to use a MSSQL driver version greater than 9.2.0 as this package uses the database properties from the MSSQL driver version 9.2.0 onwards.
+It is recommended to use a MSSQL driver version greater than 9.2.0 as this library uses the database properties from the MSSQL driver version 9.2.0 onwards.

 Follow one of the following methods to add the JAR in the file: